 In this analogy of having two eyes instead of one, 3D perception is what constitutes “Oneness.”
 Two separate views of the world are combined, one slightly offset from the other, producing a world that is far more real to us than anything one eye could provide.
 One eye gives us facts; two eyes give us a feel for what we’re seeing.

 Too often, we try to realize Oneness by obliterating duality, when it is duality itself that makes Oneness possible.
 This is paradoxical, I know, but true.
 The eyes see best when both are strong.
 If we cover one eye, we flatten our understanding.
-We see half a world.
+We see a world without depth.